 - Both businesses serve the same geographic area

-- Post transaction, both businesses have the identical ownership
+- Post transaction, both businesses have identical ownership

 - Please note, there are reasons you may not want to hold the business you are buying in a transaction like this in the same corporate entity you currently operate from.
 We recommend you consult your attorney and accountant to determine the optimal structure for your situation.